aws-samples/serverless-patterns/eventbridge-pipes-sqs-to-eventbridge-cdk-java/README.md

-# SQS to EventBridge Bus using EventBridge Pipes
+# Amazon SQS to Amazon EventBridge Bus using Amazon EventBridge Pipes

 This pattern demonstrates sending SQS messages directly to EventBridge bus using EventBridge Pipes.